AlejandroBHH/FSWD_FINAL/README.md

 4. Install the required dependencies for both the frontend and backend.
    - For the frontend (React), use `npm install`.
    - For the backend (Node.js with Express and MongoDB), use `npm install` in the relevant directories.
-5. Configure your database connection and other settings in the backend within a new .env file (include PORT, DATABASE_URL, and TOKEN_SECRET).
+5. Configure your database connection and other settings in the backend within the .env file (include PORT, DATABASE_URL, and TOKEN_SECRET).
-6. To start the backend server, use npm run dev.
-For the frontend, use npm start within their respective directories.
+6. To start the backend server, use `npm run dev`.
+For the frontend, use `npm start` within their respective directories.

+*You can download the database collections into BBDD.tar.gz*

 ## Setting Up Email.js